 The eight UEMOA jurisdictions have organised a securities exchange: Bourse Régionale des Valeurs Mobilières (BRVM).
 The BRVM began operations in 1998.
-The listing rules of the BRVM do not specify the accounting standards by which the required financial statements must be prepared.
+The listing rules of the BRVM do not specify a unique accounting standards framework by which the required financial statements must be prepared.
+Companies file based on SYSCOA or regulatory accounting standards (such as banking and insurance).